TheDDMbassy/kickstart.nvim/vim-learning-journal.md

 - TODO: Figure out how to yank the relative path of the current file in the buffer
-- TODO: Figure out how to sort lines alphabetically
 - TODO: Figure out how to install Copilot and use it occasionally
 - TODO: Figure out triple backticks syntax, useful for commit messages